In a recent talk at TED NYC Idea Search, I spoke about this topic. Here it is in more detail along with my original ten steps.

-To be clear… it’s not there’s not truth to my original the ten steps.
+To be clear… it’s not that there’s no truth to my original ten steps.

 It’s just that my new approach is far more useful – and lasting.

-I’m often asked though about my original ten steps.
+I’m often asked about my original ten steps.
 So, here you go!

 - Break the silence.
 Shame keeps a lot of people from “fessing up” about their fraudulent feelings.
 Knowing there’s a name for these feelings and that you are not alone can be tremendously freeing.

 - Separate feelings from fact.
 There are times you’ll feel stupid.
 It happens to everyone from time to time.
 Realize that just because you may feel stupid, doesn’t mean you are.

 - Recognize when you should feel fraudulent.
 If you’re one of the first or the few women or a minority in your field or work place, it’s only natural you’d sometimes feel like you don’t totally fit in.
 Instead of taking your self-doubt as a sign of your ineptness, recognize that it might be a normal response to being an outsider.

 - Accentuate the positive.
 Perfectionism can indicate a healthy drive to excel.
 The trick is to not obsess over everything being just so.
 Do a great job when it matters most, without persevering over routine tasks.
 Forgive yourself when the inevitable mistake happens.